SulyunLee/sulyunlee.github.io/_publications/paper2.md

 ---
-title: "MLink Predictions in an Online Health Community for Smoking Cessation"
+title: "Link Predictions in an Online Health Community for Smoking Cessation"
 collection: publications
 date: 2020-8-24
 venue: KDD Workshop on Mining and Learning with Graphs